-a 501-c-3 non profit organization supporting marginalized communities in Uganda and Kenya
+A 501-c-3 nonprofit organization supporting marginalized communities in Uganda and Kenya

 Victory Africa Ministries (VAM)